Kingdom of Armenia (antiquity): Roman rule

-Armenia came under the Ancient Roman sphere of influence in 66 BC, after the battle of Tigranocerta and the final defeat of Armenia's ally, Mithridates VI of Pontus.
+Armenia became a Roman client kingdom in 66 BC, after the final defeat of Armenia's ally, Mithridates VI of Pontus by Pompey at the Battle of the Lycus.

 Mark Antony invaded and defeated the kingdom in 34 BC, but the Romans lost hegemony during the Final War of the Roman Republic in 32–30 BC.
 In 20 BC, Augustus negotiated a truce with the Parthians, making Armenia a buffer zone between the two major powers.

 Augustus installed Tigranes V as king of Armenia in AD 6, but ruled with Erato of Armenia.
 The Romans then installed Mithridates of Armenia as client king.
 Mithridates was arrested by Caligula, but later restored by Claudius.
 Subsequently, Armenia was often a focus of contention between Rome and Parthia, with both major powers supporting opposing sovereigns and usurpers.
 The Parthians forced Armenia into submission in AD 37, but in AD 47 the Romans retook control of the kingdom.
 In AD 51 Armenia fell to an Iberian invasion sponsored by Parthia, led by Rhadamistus.
 Tigranes VI of Armenia ruled from AD 58, again installed by Roman support.
 The period of turmoil ends in AD 66, when Tiridates I of Armenia was crowned king of Armenia by Nero.
 For the remaining duration of the Armenian kingdom, Rome still considered it a client kingdom de jure, but the ruling dynasty was of Parthian extraction, and contemporary Roman writers thought that Nero had de facto yielded Armenia to the Parthians.